Sitavva Joddati: Early life

-Career
+Work

 Sitavva met Latamala, the Managing Director of Women Development Corporation, in 1991 who made her realise how degrading the practice of Devadasi was to the dignity of women.
 Sitavva decided to save herself from the Devadasi system.
 She and the other Devadasis who used to travel to southern Maharashtra and northern Karnataka to attend religious fairs began to speak up against the practice, and within a week, the number of dissenters had risen to 45 women.

 Soon after, Sitavva joined the Mahila Abhivrudhi Samrakshana Sansthe (MASS), an organisation dedicated to the eradication of the Devadasi system.
 Since then, she has rescued over 4,000 women and rehabilitated them with other jobs.
 She joined MASS when she was 17 and for over three decades, she has worked to uplift Devadasis and Dalits in Belgaum, Karnataka.

 She is the CEO of MASS organisation since 2012.
 The organisation has around 4000 former Devadasis as members.
 Joddati conduct aids and legal workshops and programmes on women and child rights, financial management, STDs and other issues.
 She has created over 300 self-help groups (SHG) that provide financial support to former Devadasis, through banks and micro-lenders.